isaacLepley/Alimus-Public/house-rules.md

 ## Short Rests are shorter

 - Idk how much shorter (30 or 15 minutes?
-Or even instantaneous, like BG3?), but d&d is designed for parties to take more short Rests than ever really happens, so I want to shorten them
+Or even instantaneous, like BG3?), but D&D is designed for parties to take more short Rests than ever really happens, so I want to shorten them

 ## Things to not expect to see in this game: